-Although we traditionally think of zinnias as bold, hot-palette colors, there are new ones being introduced every year, including some cooling whites.
+Although we traditionally think of zinnias as bold, hot-palette colors, there are new ones being introduced every year, including some cool whites.
 There are tall, short, and spreading varieties and they all are very easy to grow, withstanding some of the worst growing conditions.

-- Flowers: Wide variety of bold colored, rounded flowers.
-There are dwarf varieties and tall varieties that will grow up to 4 ft. tall.
-Flowers can be daisy-like, double, cactus-flowered or a formal-looking dahlia-like flower.
+Zinnia elegans has lance-shaped, rough leaves, but other varieties can have broader, less scratchy leaves.
+It has a wide variety of bold-colored, rounded flowers.
+There are dwarf varieties and tall varieties that will grow up to 4-feet tall.
+Flowers can be daisy-like, double, cactus-flowered, or a formal-looking dahlia-like flower.

 Zinnias are one of the few plants that are true annuals.
 Many plants labeled as annuals are actually perennials that are only hardy in the warmest hardiness zones, but zinnias will be annuals everywhere.

 You really want to plant zinnias in a spot with full sun.
 You will get the most prolific blooms in a sunny spot and it will help to keep the leaves dry and thwart powdery mildew before it starts.

 The only real soil requirement is that it be well-draining.
 Zinnias roots do not like to sit in damp soil and excess moisture improves their chances of getting powdery mildew.
 It helps to have a soil pH in the neutral range, but it's not mandatory.